-Applicants must be nominated by an Australian state or territory government agency.
+Only an Australian state or territory government agency may nominate applicants.
 These workers can be from outside Australia or living in Australia on a temporary visa.

 For further information see Skilled Nominated visa.

 Skilled Independent

 This visa does not require an employer sponsor or Australian state or territory government nominator, and is for invited workers and New Zealand citizens.
 The visa, Skilled Independent visa (subclass 189) consists of two streams: